TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-TransNAS-TSAD represents a significant advancement in the field of anomaly detection in time series data, strategically incorporating and extending adversarial learning paradigms.
-Drawing inspiration from the two-phase approach of the TranAD model, our framework elevates this concept by introducing a neural architecture search (NAS) driven methodology.
-This approach dynamically selects between the refined two-phase approach and our novel iterative self-adversarial approach at each trial.
-The integration of these advanced techniques addresses the complexities inherent in time series data, particularly in capturing subtle and sophisticated anomalies that traditional encoder-decoder architectures might overlook.
+\frameworkname{} represents a breakthrough in the field of time series anomaly detection by strategically enhancing adversarial learning paradigms.
+While it draws foundational inspiration from the TranAD model's two-phase approach, our framework introduces: a neural architecture search (NAS) strategy that effectively incorporates a third, iterative self-adversarial phase.
+This tripartite approach enables dynamic selection among the conventional two-phase mechanism and our advanced iterative phase, optimizing detection capabilities for each specific trial.

-Our development of the iterative self-adversarial approach, in particular, marks a notable enhancement over existing methods.
-By embedding elements of adversarial training within both the two-phase and iterative approaches, TransNAS-TSAD achieves a comprehensive and adaptable anomaly detection capability.
-This not only enhances the sensitivity and accuracy of the detection process but also ensures robustness and adaptability across diverse datasets.
-The synergy of these methodologies within TransNAS-TSAD aligns seamlessly with our research goal of developing a versatile and effective solution for time series anomaly detection, demonstrating our commitment to pushing the boundaries of current technologies.
+The inception of this third phase signifies a substantial evolution in anomaly detection techniques.
+By embedding adversarial elements within all three phases, \frameworkname{} not only retains the strengths of the traditional encoder-decoder models but also introduces a level of adaptability and precision previously unattainable.
+This method excels in identifying subtle and complex anomalies, leveraging the iterative adversarial training to refine detection with each iteration.